 Wadi Rum, also known as the Valley of the Moon, is a desert region in southern Jordan that consists of a broad valley with extensive dunes and impressive rocky outcrops, some as high as 1,500m (or close to 5,000ft), carved out over time by the eroding effects of water, wind and frost.
 I highly recommend going on a hot-air balloon flight at sunrise.
 The experience is quite literally breathtaking!
 Read about my Wadi Rum hot-air balloon experience.

 Camp with the Bedouins

 If you can, spend a few nights in Wadi Rum to fully experience the wonders of this desert region.
-You can camp with the Bedouins and enjoy their food and chatter, not to mention the stunning night sky, and in the day, you can go on a desert safari and/or trek.
+You can camp with the Bedouins and enjoy their food and chatter, not to mention the stunning star-studded sky at night.
+During the day, you can go on a desert safari and/or trek around the surreal landscapes of Wadi Rum.
 Read more about things to do in Wadi Rum.

 Float in the Dead Sea at sunset

 The Dead Sea is famous as being the lowest spot in the world (420m/1400ft below sea level) and a sea in which no life is possible due to its extreme salinity.
 The Dead Sea is one of the top attractions in Jordan and rightly so.
 The experience of swimming, or rather floating, in the Dead Sea is simply extraordinary.
 For a truly unique experience, try to time your visit to the Dead Sea just before sunset.
 I recommend the Mövenpick Resort which enjoys a stunning location at the shores of the Dead Sea.
 Read about my floating in the Dead Sea experience.

 Petra, the ancient Nabatean city in southern Jordan is arguably the country’s premier tourist attraction.
 I’ve been there two times now and I wouldn’t think twice about returning again!